amuellerastro/sleepy/README.md

     -radius_km     Search radius around the provided coordinates in kilometer (default=0.8).
     -res_m         The spatial resolution of the search grid in meter (default=100).
     -cmap          The name of the color map used to plot the contour map (default='gist_gray') -min_dist      The minimum distance from buildings, roads, hunting stands to be considered acceptable in meter (default=300).
     -gpx           Load a .gpx file.
 Track will be overplotted.
 Default: no gpx file is loaded.
+    -nplaces       If >0 then n markers at position of largest distance are placed with popus containing a link to google maps satellite images.
+The zoom level is identical to the original folium map zoom level.
+                   Default=0.

 Output
 ------